-How do you Calculate the ACH from a Unit Specs – You always want to find the CFM of the unit.
+How Do You Calculate the ACH From a Unit’s Specs – You always want to find the CFM of the unit.
 The CFM is the capacity of the unit to move air – how much air it moves through the machine.
 CFM stands for Cubic Feet Per Minute.
 You need the CFM to calculate ACH.
 I have two calculators here to properly size these units.

 If you are interested in PCO technology that is more geared towards filtering mold, see my article on air purifiers that use that technology.
 This article is about the classic types.